Training Description

 The Moving Cycle was originally designed as a form of body-based psychotherapy, and continues to carry this emphasis.
 Yet early on in its history, teachers and students found that it could easily be applied in educational, personal growth, and creativity settings.

-Accordingly, the trainings now include psychologists, psychotherapists, dance therapists, educators, minis
+Accordingly, the trainings now include psychologists, psychotherapists, dance therapists, educators, artists and activists.

 Training methods an prerequisites